-Nandita Sharma is an Associate Professor of Racism, Migration and Transnationalism in the Department of Sociology at the University of Hawai‘i at Manoa.
+Nandita Sharma is a Professor of Racism, Migration and Transnationalism in the Department of Sociology at the University of Hawai‘i at Manoa.
 Her research interests address themes of human migration, migrant labour, nation-state power, racism and nationalism, and processes of identification and self-understanding.
 Nandita is an activist scholar whose research is shaped by the social movements she is active in, including No Borders movements and those struggling for the commons.
-Amongst her publications is her book, Home Economics: Nationalism and the Making of ‘Migrant Workers’ in Canada (University of Toronto Press, 2006); a special issue of the journal, Refuge “No Borders: A Practical Response to State Controls on People’s Migration" that she co-edited; and a forthcoming book, Home Rule: National Sovereignty and the Separation of Natives and Migrants (Durham, NC: Duke University Press).
+Amongst her publications are her books, Home Rule: National Sovereignty and the Separation of Natives and Migrants (Durham, NC: Duke University Press, 2020); Home Economics: Nationalism and the Making of ‘Migrant Workers’ in Canada (University of Toronto Press, 2006); and a special issue of the journal, Refuge “No Borders: A Practical Response to State Controls on People’s Migration" that she co-edited.

 Sharma received her Ph.D. in Sociology at the University of Toronto.